-The Maine Coon cat size has been subject to much controversy over the years though, with many people hotly debating this cat breeds true lineage, in an attempt to establish how they became to be so large.
+The Maine Coon cat size has been subject to much controversy over the years though, with many people hotly debating this cat breed’s true lineage, in an attempt to establish how they became to be so large.

 Maine Coon Cat Size Compared To Normal Cat

-If so, check out the table below to get a better understanding of the average Maine Coon cat size, so you don’t get surprised when your Maine Coon kitten doesn’t stop growing!
+If so, check out the table below to get a better understanding of the average Maine Coon vs Normal Cat, so you don’t get surprised when your Maine Coon kitten doesn’t stop growing!

-Whilst some of the measurements may only appear like a few digits out, it is these extra dimensions that make the Maine Coon cat breed stand out in the crowd.
+Whilst some of the measurements may only appear a few digits out, it is these extra dimensions that make the Maine Coon cat breed stand out in the crowd.

 Do Female Maine Coons Grow As Big As Males?

-For example, where your female Maine Coon is genetically predisposed to grow into a large female Coon, and your Male is destined to grow into a small Coon, it is possible that the female Maine Coon may grow bigger than their male counterpart.
+For example, where your female Maine Coon is genetically predisposed to grow into a large female Coon, and your Male is destined to grow into a small Maine Coon, it is possible that the female Maine Coon may grow bigger than their male counterpart.

-One easy way to tell the male and female Maine Coon apart, is by looking at their body frame.
+One easy way to tell the male and female Maine Coon apart is by looking at their body frame.
 Males tend to be taller than their female counterparts.

 When Do Maine Coon Cats Reach Full Size?